Almost Kahler forms on rational 4-manifolds: Introduction

 The local version of the question was known to be true in dimension 4, but false in higher dimensions (\cite {Sik94, RT, Lej, Br}).
 Donaldson suggested an approach via the symplectic Calabi-Yau equation, and progress on this equation has been made by Weinkove, Tosatti and Yau (cf. \cite{TW-survey}).

 It was known to hold when $M=\mathbb{CP}^2$ due to deep works of Gromov \cite{Gr} and Taubes \cite{T}.
-In \cite{LZ}, we observed that this is true for integrable $J$ on any $M$, and the same was shown for homogeneous $J$ in \cite{LT}.
+In \cite{LZ}, we observed that this is true for any integrable $J$, and the same was shown for homogeneous $J$ in \cite{LT}.

-In the case $b^+(M)=1$, Taubes has recently made remarkable progress in \cite{T1}, by exploring close connections between pseudo-holomorphic subvarieties (see Definition \ref{subvariety}) and almost K\"ahler forms in dimension $4$.
-In arbitrary dimension, they have positive pairings.
-A special feature in dimension $4$ is that they both lie in the space of closed, non-negative, $J-$invariant $2$-currents.
-In particular, Taubes introduced a distributional analogue of an almost K\"ahler form, which we call a Taubes current (see Definition \ref{tcdef}).

-Let $\omega$ be a symplectic form.
-The basic strategy of Taubes is to first carefully pick a smooth subfamily of evenly distributed irreducible $J-$holomorphic subvarieties in the class of $N[\omega]$ for $N$ large, at least when $[\omega]$ is rational, then to obtain a Taubes current via integration.
-Finally, Taubes showed that such a current can be first smoothed to a $J-$tamed form with a dominating $J-$invariant part, and then further adjusted to a genuine almost K\"ahler form.

-Given $\omega$, let $\mathcal J_{\omega}$ be the space of almost complex structures tamed by $\omega$.
-Taubes' main result in \cite{T1} affirms Question \ref{dlz} for an open and dense subset of $\mathcal J_{\omega}$.
-This generic subset is constrained by a sequence of regularity properties on the space of irreducible subvarieties in the class $N[\omega]$, as well as by similar regularity assumptions on various spaces of reducible subvarieties.

-Let $\mathcal J^t$ be the Fr\'echet space of tamed almost complex structures.
-Since $\mathcal J^t$ is the union of $\mathcal J_{\omega}$ over all symplectic forms, Taubes' result immediately implies that Question \ref{dlz} has a positive answer for an open and dense subset $\mathcal J_1$ of $\mathcal J^t$.
-If we stratify $\mathcal J^t$ according to the set of irreducible subvarieties of negative self-intersection, $\mathcal J_1$ is properly contained in the top stratum $\mathcal J_{top}$ defined as follows.

-\begin{definition} A tamed $J$ is in $\mathcal J_{top}$ if any irreducible $J-$holomorphic subvariety with negative self-intersection is a $-1$ curve.
-Here a $-1$ curve refers to a smooth genus zero subvariety with self-intersection $-1$. \end{definition}

-The main purpose of this paper is to study Question \ref{dlz} for rational manifolds by applying the subvarieties--current--form technique to classes of genus zero smooth subvarieties with positive self-intersection.
-The first reason to consider the space of such subvarieties is that no genericity assumption is needed, namely, we always get a smooth family for any $J$ from the automatic transversality in \cite {HLS97}.
-This makes it possible to settle Question \ref{dlz} completely for certain rational manifolds, where such subvarieties exist.

-Given a tamed $J$ on a rational manifold $M$, classes of genus zero smooth subvarieties with positive self-intersection can always be found inside $S_{K_J}$, the set of classes represented by smoothly embedded spheres and having $J-$genus zero.
-However, unlike the case of $N[\omega]$ in \cite{T1}, such a class is often only $J-$nef in the sense that the pairing with an arbitrary $J-$holomorphic subvariety in $M$ is non-negative but might vanish.
-Consequently, in general we could only hope to first construct a weaker version of Taubes current which degenerates on a finite union of subvarieties with negative self-intersection.
-Then we seek weak Taubes currents with disjoint degeneracy loci and sum them to get a honest Taubes current.
-We call Taubes current obtained this way a spherical Taubes current.

-As in \cite{T1}, while the construction of weak spherical current in \ref{Scurrent} is via integration over the irreducible subvariety part $\mathcal M_{irr}$ of the moduli space, we still need a good control of the reducible subvariety part $\mathcal M_{red}$.
-With this in mind, we establish in \cite{LZrc} a clean structural picture of reducible subvarieties for a $J-$nef class in $S_{K_J}$: